-Pam Flood is a Visiting Instructor at the University of New England in Maine.
-Pam will be facilitating courses in the Online Doctoral Program in Educational Leadership.
+Pam Flood is a Visiting Lecturer at the University of New England, and facilitates courses and advises dissertation research in the Online Doctoral Program in Educational Leadership.

 Pam has served as leader in a variety of capacities: teacher leader, school administrator, assistant director at a UniversityCenter on Disability Studies, and assistant director/ research faculty for several non-profit organizations.
 She has worked with schools to improve instruction and assessment, school climate, and student engagement in schools throughout the state of Maine,...